-- 4.1 We plan our creative curriculum in three phases.
+- 4.1 We plan our bespoke KEPS curriculum in three phases.
 We agree a long-term plan for each Key Stage.
-This indicates which topics are to be taught each half term and to which groups of children.
-We review our long-term plan on an annual basis to ensure even coverage, progress and relevance for the children. - 4.2 With our medium-term plans we give clear guidance on the objectives and teaching strategies that we use when teaching each topic.
-Each topic may have a subject focus, for example a child may concentrate on a history topic then a geography focus in another term.
+This indicates which units of learning are to be taught each half term and to which groups of children.
+We review our long-term plan on an annual basis to ensure even coverage, progress and relevance for the children. - 4.2 With our medium-term plans we give clear guidance on the objectives and teaching strategies that we use when teaching each units of learning.
+Each units of learning may have a subject focus, for example a child may concentrate on a history units of learning then a geography focus in another term.
 We follow the Revised National Curriculum 2014 for all subjects as well as making use of various national schemes of work.
-Each topic begins with a question or hook to engage the children and the lessons are planned as learning challenges.
+Each units of learning begins with a question or hook to engage the children and the lessons are planned as learning challenges.
 A reflection session is held at the end of each theme where children share what they have learned. - 4.3 Our short-term plans are produced weekly.
 We use these to set out learning objectives for each session making links between different subjects where appropriate to produce a creative curriculum.